randallcampher/RainbowRetail/README.md

 # 3. DATA OVERVIEW

+Each record in the table represents a single transaction or order placed by a customer.
+The columns contain details about the transaction, the customer, the product, and other relevant data points.
+Here's a breakdown of each field:
 - **user_id**: Unique identifier for each customer.
 - **order_id**: Unique identifier for each purchase transaction.
 - **purchase_ts**: Timestamp when the order was placed.